Liam-F/HLTV-Scraper/readme.md

     alias scraper='cd Code/Python/HLTV\ Scraper && python3 start.py'

-Thus, `scheck` will check for the number of new matches to scrape, `snotab` will run without tabulation, `stest match_id` will run the test for `match_id`, and `scraper` will run the scraper normally.
+Thus, `scheck` will check for the number of new matches to scrape, `snotab` will run without tabulation, `stest <match_id>` will run the test for `match_id`, and `scraper` will run the scraper normally.
+You can also run arguments using `scraper <args>`.

 ## Getting New Matches

 This works by scraping several pieces of data from the HLTV webpages.
 First, it will paginate through the match [results](https://www.hltv.org/results) page and determine which Match IDs are not yet in the database.
 If there are new IDs to tabulate, it will append them to the `matchIDs.csv` file.
 These new matches are stored in an array called `matchesToCheck`.
+URL requests are cached so that they are not made more than once to reduce bandwidth.

 ### Matching Matches to Events